 Step 2.
 Adjust the knurled thumb nut counter-clockwise by 1/2/3 clicks.

 Step 3.
 Screw back the adjustment nut and the starting point should be at #0 (±2 clicks).

 For the K-Pro and K-Plus, to set your grinders to zero, please follow these steps:

-- If the red dot is at the left of #0, loosen the adjustment dial clockwise a little bit, push the burr from the bottom and tighten the knurled thumb nut clockwise.
+- If the red dot is at the right of #0, loosen the adjustment dial clockwise a little bit, push the burr from the bottom and loosen the knurled thumb nut counter-clockwise.

-- If the red dot is at the right of #0, note the clicks of distance from #0 (for example, 12 clicks), loosen the adjustment dial clockwise a little bit, push the burr from the bottom and loosen the knurled thumb nut counter-clockwise by 12/2 = 6 clicks.
+- If the red dot is at the left of #0, note the clicks of distance from #0 (for example, 12 clicks), loosen the adjustment dial clockwise a little bit, push the burr from the bottom and tightened the knurled thumb nut counter-clockwise by 12/2 = 6 clicks.